Countdown (game show): Numbers round

 Contestant One declares 813, while Contestant Two declares 815.

 Contestant One is closer and so reveals: 75 + 50 – 8 = 117, and 117 × 7 – (3 × 2) = 813, which scores 7 points for being 1 away.
 Contestant Two does not score.

 Assistant notes: 50 + 8 = 58, and 7 × 2 × 58 = 812, which would have scored 10 points.

 In some games, there are many ways to reach the target exactly; the example target above could also be reached by 7 × (75 + 50 + 2 – 8 – 3) = 812.
-Not all games are solvable, and for a few selections it is impossible even to get within 10, most commonly when a contestant picks six small numbers and the target number is quite large.
+Not all games are solvable exactly, and for a few selections it is impossible even to get within 10, most commonly when a contestant picks six small numbers and the target number is quite large.
 There is a tactical element in selecting how many large numbers to include.
-One large and five small numbers is the most popular selection, despite two large numbers giving the best chance of the game being solvable exactly.
+One large and five small numbers is the most popular selection, although having two large numbers gives the best chance of the game being solvable exactly.
 Selections with zero or four large numbers are generally considered the hardest.

 The 24 tiles are laid out in four rows, the topmost of which contains only the four large numbers.
 The contestant may specify how many tiles to draw from each row, or simply state how many large and small numbers will be used; in the latter case, the assistant draws the tiles randomly.
 The numbers are usually placed on the board from right to left, starting with the small ones, but have occasionally been displayed in scrambled order.
 On rare occasions, the contestant has declined to make any choices, in which case the assistant selects the tiles.
 Unlike the letters round, the pool of tiles is fully replenished after each numbers round.